UniMath/agda-unimath/src/order-theory/large-suplattices.lagda.md

     is-upper-bound-family-of-elements-Large-Poset P x y ↔ leq-Large-Poset P z y
 ```

-### The predicate on large posets of having least upper bounds of families of elements
+### The predicate on families of elements in large posets of having least upper bounds

 ```agda
 module _